Looking to Have Fun?! Come hang out with Late Night!

 - Get approval for advertisements for the program (don’t forget to include the LNL Logo).

-- Advertise for the program, remembering to get fliers and signs approved by Administrative Services.
+- Advertise for the program, remembering to get flyers and signs approved.

-- After the program, meet with the Programming Coordinator to discuss the program and to submit a Program Evaluation.
+- After the program, meet with the Coordinator to evaluate the program.

 Below are other forms that will help you in the programming process:

-Late Night La Salle programs will be approved by the Programming Associate for LNL and the LNL student staff.
+Late Night La Salle programs will be approved by the Coordinator for LNL Student Organizations and the LNL student staff.
 Program selection is based on the following criteria:

-- The completion of the required forms (i.e. the Checklist for Contingency Late Night La Salle Program Proposal, Program Proposal).
+- The completion of the required forms (i.e. Program Proposal).